 2014 First Impressions Contest

-Congratulations to the 2014 First Impressions Finalists.
+Congratulations to the 2014 First Impressions Winners.
 See the list here.
-Winners will be announced December 15, 2014.

 FIRST IMPRESSIONS gives unpublished writers the opportunity to have the first five pages of their Christian fiction manuscript evaluated by an industry professional.

 1. Any author whose work has not been previously published in novella or book-length fiction (in ANY print or online form) is eligible to enter First Impressions.

 2. Authors who are published in non-fiction, children's, and short story are eligible to enter an unpublished fiction manuscript.

 3. There is no limit to the number of entries that may be submitted, however, a manuscript may not be entered into multiple categories.

 4. Contest is open to ACFW members and non-members.

 5. Any author contracted for publication before October 15, 2014 is not eligible to enter First Impressions.

 6. Co-authored entries are allowed to enter.
 If one of the authors is a current ACFW member, then the entry can be submitted for the member entry fee.
 Both authors must be unpublished in fiction.